Genusbiz/docs/README.md

 # Genus App Platform&reg; documentation contributor guide
-This is the publically available documentation for the Genus App Platform published at [docs.genus.no](https://docs.genus.no).
+This is the publicly available documentation for the Genus App Platform published at [docs.genus.no](https://docs.genus.no).

 Feel free to contribute!
 See [Ways to contribute](#ways-to-contribute) on how to do it.